icaew-digital-archive/handbook/docs/admin-guides/web-archiving/wget.md

 [Wget](https://en.wikipedia.org/wiki/Wget) is a free utility for non-interactive downloading of files from the web, supporting HTTP, HTTPS, and FTP protocols, as well as retrieval through HTTP proxies.

+> **Note:** Wget crawls serve as a secondary/back-up capture method.
+The primary crawl should be performed using [Browsertrix-crawler](browsertrix.md), which creates the main WACZ file for ingestion into Preservica.
+For the complete web archiving workflow, see the [Web Archiving Process Overview](crawl-process-overview.md).

 ## Prerequisites

 **Required:**
 - [Get cookies.txt LOCALLY](https://chrome.google.com/webstore/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc) browser extension
 - Access to ICAEW.com with appropriate credentials
 - Wget installed on your system
+- Sufficient disk space (crawls can generate several GB of data)
+- `seedFile.txt` containing URLs to crawl (typically a .txt version of the sitemap, one URL per line)

 ## Setup Process